Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

-The outer automorphism groups are taken from \cite{BLS22}.
-There are four types of automorphisms $\nu$ of order~$2$ occurring in $\Out(V)\leq\O(L)_{\{\Delta\}}$, which we distinguish by their Frame shape and the quotient $\det(L^\nu)/\det(L)$: \begin{enumerate} \item $1^82^4$, $4$, \item $1^42^6$ (order doubling), $4$, \item $2^8$, $4$, \item $2^8$, $1$. \end{enumerate} Exactly the automorphisms $\nu\in\Out(V)$ under (1) and (4) lift to automorphisms $g$ of $V$ yielding edges of type~III.
+The isomorphism types of the outer automorphism groups are listed in \cite{BLS23}.
+There are four types of automorphisms $\nu$ of order~$2$ occurring in $\Out(V)\leq\O(L)_{\{\Delta\}}$, which we distinguish by the Frame shape and the quotient $\det(L^\nu)/\det(L)$: \begin{enumerate} \item $1^82^4$, $4$, \item $1^42^6$ (order doubling), $4$, \item $2^8$, $4$, \item $2^8$, $1$. \end{enumerate} Exactly the automorphisms $\nu\in\Out(V)$ under (1) and (4) lift to automorphisms $g$ of $V$ yielding edges of glueing type~III.
 Each conjugacy class in $\Out(V)$ corresponds to a different isomorphism class of associated lattice of $V^g$ and typically lifts to several non-conjugate automorphisms in $g\in\Aut(V)$, whose numbers we record in the last five columns.